ariga/atlas/doc/md/atlas-schema/hcl-types.md

 ```

 :::note
 SQL Server doesn't support creating a named unique constraint on a user-defined table type.
-Atlas was unable to handle duplicate unique constraints on table types.
+Atlas was unable to handle duplicate unique constraints (the unique constraints on the same columns) on table types.
 The below example will cause schema diff for every time it applies schema.

 ```sql
 CREATE TYPE [typ1] AS TABLE (